harirajeev/learn_LLMS/MixedPrecision&Quantization.md

       - [How to propely load a model in 4bit with all its variants](https://colab.research.google.com/drive/1ge2F1QSK8Q7h0hn3YKuBCOAS0bK8E0wf?usp=sharing#scrollTo=VPD7QS_DR-mw)
       - [Fine tuning Google Colab notebook](https://colab.research.google.com/drive/1VoYNfYDKcKRQRor98Zbf2-9VQTtGJ24k?usp=sharing)
          - This notebook shows how to fine-tune a 4bit model on a downstream task using the Hugging Face ecosystem.
+           - Hugging Face ecosystem
+             - transformers
+             - peft
+               - prepare_model_for_kbit_training
+               - LoraConfig, get_peft_model               -
+             - accelerate
+           - Load the model - GPT-neo-x-20B!
+Note that the model itself is around 40GB in half precision
+           - Apply some preprocessing to the model to prepare it for training.
+For that use the prepare_model_for_kbit_training method from PEFT.
+           -
          - We show that it is possible to fine tune GPT-neo-X 20B on a Google Colab instance!
       - computation is not done in 4bit, the weights and activations are compressed to that format and the computation is still kept in the desired or native dtype